Book course button for online food safety training Find out more button linking to HSEDocs online training courses

 Chemical contamination can take various forms, notably allergy contamination, waste contamination, or improper chemical usage around food preparation areas.
 You should, in all areas of food handling, consider the following practices to reduce chemical contamination and effectively meet the required levels of due diligence:

-• Correct use of cleaning chemicals to the manufacturer's specified levels.
-These instructions are typically provided on the container, and many modern companies have a one- or two-pump method that is easy to follow.
+• Use cleaning chemicals to the manufacturer's specified levels.
+These instructions are typically provided on the container, and many modern companies have an easy-to-follow one—or two-pump method.
 Incorrect dilution of chemicals can be toxic, so maintain consistency in your mixing levels to ensure chemicals are used effectively.

 • Using surface cleaners appropriately, such as D10 for surfaces during service and degreaser for end-of-shift cleaning tasks.

-• Correct methods to ensure allergen particulates are managed to a safe level.
-This may include designated and sealed chopping boards, utensils, shelving and even clothes for the key 14 allergens.
-The frequency and demand for diligence towards these allergens vary between sites and industries.
+• Correct methods must be used to ensure allergen particulates are managed to a safe level.
+This may include designated and sealed chopping boards, utensils, shelving, and even clothes for the key 14 allergens.
+The frequency and demand for diligence regarding these allergens vary between sites and industries.
 You should have a system in place that is tailored to your business's specific needs on a case-by-case basis.

-• Correct storage of chemicals is key in food hazard management.
-Always store your chemicals away from food, ideally in a separate, well-ventilated room, and in a sealed container.
+• Correct chemical storage is key in food hazard management.
+Always store chemicals away from food, ideally in a separate, well-ventilated room, and in a sealed container.

-• Any waste poses a chemical risk in its own right.
-Correct waste storage away from all food should be practised, as this could lead to chemical contamination, as well as physical and microbial risks.
+• Any waste poses a chemical risk.
+Correct waste storage away from all food should be practised, as this could lead to chemical contamination and physical and microbial risks.

 Physical